MLS on Apple TV: Production

-MLS Season Pass carries all MLS regular season and playoff matches live and on-demand, and is the exclusive carrier of all matches not otherwise sub-licensed to a linear broadcaster.
+Apple TV carries all MLS regular season and playoff matches live and on-demand, and is the exclusive carrier of all matches not otherwise sub-licensed to a linear broadcaster.
 It also carries all Leagues Cup matches, and selected MLS Next and MLS Next Pro matches.
 As teams can no longer sell packages of matches for regional broadcasts, there are henceforth no blackouts of out-of-market matches.

-All MLS telecasts are produced in-house by the league as part of a joint venture between IMG and NEP Group.
-All MLS matches aired by MLS Season Pass are produced in 1080p high definition with 5.1 surround sound, and utilize "enhanced data elements".
+Beginning in the 2023 season, all MLS match telecasts are now produced in-house by the league as part of a joint venture between IMG and NEP Group.
+All matches are produced in 1080p high definition with 5.1 surround sound, and utilize "enhanced data elements".
 Match commentary is available in English and Spanish, as well as French for matches involving Canadian teams (CF Montréal, Toronto FC, Vancouver Whitecaps FC).
 Local radio broadcasts are also available as an option.

-MLS Season Pass produces three studio shows; the pre-match show MLS Countdown, MLS 360 (which carries "whiparound" coverage of each Saturday matchday), and the highlights show MLS Wrap-Up.
+MLS produces three studio shows; the pre-match show MLS Countdown, MLS 360 (which carries "whiparound" coverage of each Saturday matchday), and the highlights show MLS Wrap-Up.
 The studio programs were originally produced at NEP Group's Metropolis Studios, a 7,000 sqft studio in Manhattan, New York City, with adjacent facilities for English and Spanish control rooms.
 The video feeds are transmitted to an NEP Group data center in Dallas for encoding and distributed from an Apple facility in Van Nuys, California.
-The service also offers on-demand content such as classic matches, team-produced videos and original series, such as The Ritual, a docuseries about the fan cultures of Major League Soccer teams.
+The service also offered on-demand content such as classic matches, team-produced videos and original series, such as The Ritual, a docuseries about the fan cultures of Major League Soccer teams.

-MLS Productions relocated to studios at the Stamford, Connecticut headquarters of WWE (owned by publicly traded Endeavor subsidiary TKO Group Holdings) in 2025, consolidating both MLS Season Pass production and other in-house media production previously conducted from the MLS headquarters.
+MLS Productions relocated to studios at the Stamford, Connecticut, headquarters of WWE (owned by publicly traded Endeavor subsidiary TKO Group Holdings) in 2025, consolidating match production and other in-house production previously conducted from the MLS headquarters.
 The new facilities also enabled more centralization of production for matches, such as graphics (allowing for feeds to be customized with dedicated graphics for specific languages such as Spanish), and a small number of matches being produced remotely with a remote integration model (REMI) from NEP Vista (formerly Vista Worldlink) studios in Florida using off-site commentators.

 Announcers

-MLS Season Pass uses an in-house staff of commentary teams, with specific commentators often assigned to matches on a regional basis to reduce travel, and provide familiarity to viewers.
+Apple TV uses an in-house staff of commentary teams, with specific commentators often assigned to matches on a regional basis to reduce travel, and provide familiarity to viewers.